nationalarchives/ctd-omega-services/README.md

 # CTD Omega Services

-A message based API for the Pan-Archival Catalogue
+A message-based API for the Pan-Archival Catalogue